mcobery/spring-boot-starter-request-correlation/README.md

 ```

-Note that the above example shows a configuration that will put the Request
+Note that the above example shows a configuration that will put the Request Correlation filter after
-Correlation filter after the Spring Session filter (at highest precedence + 102).
-Failing to set these values will result in the Request Correlation filter
+the Spring Session filter (at highest precedence + 102).
+Failing to set these values will result in
-getting the wrong request object, since the Spring Session filter hasn't run
+the Request Correlation filter getting the wrong request object, since the Spring Session filter
-yet, and the ids will be wrong.
+hasn't run yet, and the ids will be wrong.

 ## How does it work?

-The annotation will auto register servlet filter that will process any inbound
+The annotation will auto register servlet filter that will process any inbound  request and
-request and correlate it with unique identifier.
+correlate it with unique identifier.
+If it finds Feign in the classpath, it registers a Feign
+interceptor.
+If it finds Spring's RestTemplate in the classpath, it creates an interceptor for
+Rest Templates.
+If it finds Spring's WebClient in the classpath, it creates WebClientCustomizer
+that will be used in any Spring WebClient.Builder.

+Bean creation for each client type can be disabled with the appropriate setting in the
+application.yml file.

 ## Retrieving the request identifier

 You can retrieve the current request id within any request bound thread through
 `RequestCorrelationUtils.getCurrentRequestId`.
-You can retrieve the current
+You can retrieve the current session id through
-session id through `RequestCorrelationUtils.getCurrentSessionId`
+`RequestCorrelationUtils.getCurrentSessionId`

 ## Propagation